elisa-tech/wg-osep/framework/framework.md

     - Standard disclaimers
     - Common document verification criteria

-## Framework Inputs
+## User Inputs and Responsibilities

-Organisations using the proposed framework must necessarily provide the following inputs, as these are context-specific.
+Organisations making use of ELISA's studies must necessarily provide the following inputs, as these are context-specific:

 * Project definition
     - What is the purpose of the system using Linux and what role does Linux